 Hearts in Greenwich to start the weekend

-Note: This recipe has been edited to make with Homemade Nutella which was posted in December 2015, the reason that this is incredible and needs to be consumed within 2 weeks of making so it made sense to give this another go.
+Note: This recipe has been edited to make with Homemade Nutella which was posted in December 2015, the reason is that it far surpasses the bought stuff and needs to be consumed within 2 weeks of making so it made sense to give this another go.
 If you can’t be bothered with the effort of homemade Nutella though, use what you likely have already in the cupboard.

 Nutella Croissant Pudding

 1 cup homemade Nutella